 - Feeling faint, dizzy, or confused.

 Fentanyl is a greatly potent substance that can give pain relief to individuals from severe acute or chronic conditions.
 However, when people use it for recreational purposes, they are raising their risk for harmful and lethal outcomes.
 Several people are not aware of the dangers that are associated with Fentanyl.
-Even more people need to learn more about the deadly outcomes that come with improper use of Fentanyl.
-If you or someone you know is using Fentanyl, it is encouraged to contact a medical professional and recovery center for help and guidance to a healthy life without the deadly substance.
+Even more, people need to learn more about the deadly outcomes that come with improper use.
+If you or someone you know is using this drug, it is encouraged to contact a medical professional and recovery center for help and guidance to a healthy life without the deadly substance.